jlindner22/personal-site/README.md

 You can make sure that your site is preloaded into Chromium browsers as the one that is always served over `https`.
 Use this tool to do it: [HSTS Preload List Submission](https://hstspreload.org/)

 This is it.
-We’ve gone through all the steps and have successfully created, deployed, and secured our website with browser security headers on Netlify.
+We’ve gone through all the steps and have successfully created, deployed, and secured our website with browser security headers on Netlify.# personal-site